JoranJix/Undressify/README.md

 </code>

 ## Info

+### Things I will do

+Custom systems and tools to work with undressify.

+### Not going to do

+No custom addon folders for avatars.
+No attack scripts.
+No spy scripts.
+No backdoors to any of my systems.

 ### Tested viewers
 <a href="https://www.alchemyviewer.org/">Alchemy Viewer</a> - Working - RestrainedLife viewer v3.4.3 (RLVa 2.4.2)<br>
 <a href="https://www.firestormviewer.org/">Firestorm Viewer</a> - Working (tested on Windows and Ubuntu) - RestrainedLife viewer v3.4.3 (RLVa 2.4.2)<br>